my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 å ha stor <span style='color:#00CC66'>påvirkning / innflytelse / effekt</span> på noe(n) → to have a big impact on sth/sb

-å berøre (active); berøres (passive)
+**å berøre** (active); berøres (passive)

+å berøre, berører, berørte, har berørt → to affect; to touch (emotionally); to concern

+1. 影响

+- Streiken *berørte* alle elevene i byen.
+  → The strike affected all the students in the city.

+- Alle ansatte *berøres av* de nye reglene.
+  → All employees are affected by the new rules.

+- Alle ansatte *blir berørt* av de nye reglene.
+  → All employees are affected by the new rules.

+2. (物理意义上) 摸，触碰

-berømmelse → fame, celebrity
+形近词 berømmelse → fame, celebrity

 *blir rammet av noe* (negative) → impacts; be affected/bit by storms, disasters, crises, illness, accidents, or other misfortunes.

-- Huset ble rammet av et tre under stormen. → The house was hit by a tree during the storm.
+- Huset *ble rammet av* et tre under stormen. → The house was hit by a tree during the storm.
-- Mange familier ble rammet av nedleggelsen av fabrikken. → Many families were affected by the closure of the factory.
+- Mange familier *ble rammet av* nedleggelsen av fabrikken. → Many families were affected by the closure of the factory.
-- Landet ble rammet av en økonomisk krise. → The country was hit by an economic crisis.
+- Landet *ble rammet a*v en økonomisk krise. → The country was hit by an economic crisis.